Sorry, we do not repair keyboards or digital pianos.

 We always keep our customers in the loop during the restoration process with regular photo and video updates so you can monitor your piano's progress.

-And with over two decades of piano restoration know-how, you can rest-assured knowing your piano is receiving the best possible care.
+And with over 35 years of piano restoration know-how, you can rest assured knowing your piano is receiving the best possible care.

 Take a look at some of our internal and external restoration projects on upright and grand pianos - from small repairs to a complete rebuild.

-Frame: Prior to restoration, the iron frame is dirty, the paint is chipped and the felts are dusty and worn.
+Frame: Prior to restoration, the iron frame was dirty, the paint was chipped and the felts are dusty and worn.
 The frame is removed from the piano and rubbed down, before being resprayed in gold and black.
 After being returned to the piano, new felts complete the job, and the piano is ready to be restrung.

 Restringing: Before being removed, the old strings and tuning pins must be carefully measured to ensure that the new ones are a perfect match.
 Copper wound bass strings are made to order for each individual piano.
 New strings and tuning pins offer a pure and consistent tone, as well as providing tuning stability.